The power of hybrid technology

 Unlike the Kuga, the Niro is only available as a self-charging hybrid or a plug-in hybrid.
 The latter is easy to recommend if you have a short commute, since it can travel up to 31 miles on battery power alone before needing more juice.
 Either way, you can expect excellent fuel economy from either of these options.

 The Tucson is Hyundai's best-selling SUV, and it has been for quite some time now.
-There's a number of reasons for that, but ultimately it boils down to the fact that the Tucson is an affordable all-rounder that looks good and is easy to drive.
+There are a number of reasons for that, but ultimately it boils down to the fact that the Tucson is an affordable all-rounder that looks good and is easy to drive.

 Mitsubishi Outlander PHEV